vrkljam/time/README.md

 ---

-- add a calendar
+- Add a calendar
-- develop an option to add other international cities
+- Develop an option to add other international cities